Neppord/blog/posts/i-do-not-know-why-my-code-do-not-work.md

 There are of course tools for this that make things easier, especially when you have more then one function to test.

 My favorite two tools for this is doctest and py.test.
-I'll show you doctest and I recommend you to look at py.test when you have the time.
+I'll show you doctest, since it is part of a normal python installation.
+But I recommend you to look at py.test when you have the time.

 ### Doctest

-Using doctest is super easy if you already followed [Lesson 2].
+Using doctest is super easy if you already followed [Lesson 2](#lesson-2:-library-and-program.).
 The only thing you have to do is add a example in the doc-string of the function you want to test

 ```python
 def complimenting_age(age):